David Robert Mitchell

-David Robert Mitchell (born October 19, 1974) is an American film director and writer.
+David Robert Mitchell (born October 19, 1974) is an American filmmaker.
 He received significant recognition as a director after completing his second feature, the critically acclaimed horror film It Follows (2014).

 Early life and education

 Mitchell was born in Clawson, Michigan.
 He attended Wayne State University in Detroit, MI.
 He graduated from Florida State University College of Motion Picture Arts with a Master of Fine Arts degree in production.

 Career

 Mitchell's first full-length film was the coming-of-age drama The Myth of the American Sleepover (2010).
 Adele Romanski, a friend of Mitchell's from film school, served as one of the producers.
 In an interview, Mitchell said that the film cost about $50,000.

 Four years later, he directed the supernatural horror film It Follows.
 The film was acclaimed by critics and was a remarkable commercial success considering its low, independent film budget.

 Mitchell served as a jury member in the Critics' Week section of the 2016 Cannes Film Festival.

 In 2018, he directed Under the Silver Lake, a postmodern noir comedy-drama film set in Los Angeles and starring Andrew Garfield.